aevdokimoff/EpiTracker/README.md

 ### In progress:
 * Back-End part
-* World statistics on most popular diseases
+* Add other common diseases to statistics

 ## Tech Specifications:
 * Programming language: Swift